Telios-org/rn-mobile-client/README.md

 ## Building

+- set up react-native and it's dependencies
+  - Follow React Native docs for React Native CLI, not for Expo https://reactnative.dev/docs/environment-setup
 - set up node.js 12.19.x using [nvm](https://github.com/nvm-sh/nvm)
   - this version specifically is needed, and referenced in lots of build scripts.
   - common troubleshooting for build failures in Xcode is to check logs for `"Running node: $(node -v)"` and make sure version is 12.19.x
 - set up [node-gyp](https://www.npmjs.com/package/node-gyp) with `npm install -g node-gyp`
-- set up react-native and it's dependencies
 - `yarn` to install deps
 - Android:
   - set up Android studio